dwbzero/csv-tools/README.md

     New Hampshire Carroll County 2         4         35        12

 This is a complicated way of saying that the CSV file is not encoded as UTF-8.
-We can try to read the file using a different encoding.
+UTF-8 is the default text encoding, but we can try another.
 We `csv-translate` with the `-E cp437` option to interpret the input in "DOS" codepage, and we use the `-e utf-8` option so that our output is piped along as UTF-8.

 _(If you are accustomed to fighting with CSV files, then you are probably aware of text encoding issues and "codepages".
 In this case, our problem comes from the `LATIN SMALL LETTER N WITH TILDE` character found in "Doña Ana" county New Mexico.
 The name `cp437` is a Python text encoding name,